imrafaelmerino/vertx-values/docs/README.md

 Since **Jackson** is not immutable at all, the _transform_ method of the JSON codecs has to make a copy of the message before sending it to the EB.
-Otherwise, we'd have a shared reference to an object among independent Verticles, which would be a nightmare and violates some of the most basis principles of the message-passing architectures.
+Otherwise, we'd have a shared reference to an object among independent Verticles, which would be a nightmare and violates some of the most basis principles of message-passing architectures.

 As I pointed out before, making a copy every time a message is sent is inefficient and put more pressure to